deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 It was fast, agile and layered in all sortsa weapons.
 A tank, yeah.
 A tank that had the speed and wits to keep its ass covered and didn’t expose itself stupidly.
 This one was fuckin’ *smart.*

-Moho had one’a them latest-gen Javelin anti-tank rounds folded up nice and small on his back.
+MOHO had one’a them latest-gen Javelin anti-tank rounds folded up nice and small on his back.
 Perfect for takin’ it down, *if* it weren’t shielded an’ *if* he could get a clean shot on it.
 Alternatively, they had shaped explosive charges which Titan an’ Snapfire were doin’ their best to deploy.
 The big fucker weren’t gonna be so easy to lure over those traps, but at least they were a way to limit its movement, guard their flanks.

 Daar, however, had one trick up his sleeve that the Humans didn’t.
 A little gift from Genshi, the prototype blueprints of which had been rescued from a bank vault right in the opening days of the War.
 One of Whitecrest’s finest and newest toys.

-He picked his moment carefully, waited until the giant Hunter couldn’t see him, then led Starfall and Kiwi up one side in the cover of a so-far undamaged train.
+He picked his moment carefully, waited until the giant Hunter couldn’t see him, then led STARFALL and KIWI up one side in the cover of a so-far undamaged train.
 His suit was tryin’ to tell him where the monster was via sensor contact, but he didn’t need that---It was makin’ a fuck of a lotta noise as it crashed around and laid down a withering rain o’ bullets.
 So far, things were lookin’ like a stalemate: It didn’t dare engage the HEAT, an’ they couldn’t catch it.

 Pounce was Daar’s very most *favoritest* game.

 His moment came when the big’n jinked toward him.
 He went one way, gestured for the two Humans to go another.
 They got its attention with a burst of accurate fire that rippled and flashed harmlessly off its shield while Daar sprinted four-pawed across the open ground behind it and left his toy on the deck behind him, armed and waiting.

 *Shit* that gun was nasty.
-Kiwi staggered back into cover as a round crunched into his midsuit armor, and fell heavily on his ass.
+KIWI staggered back into cover as a round crunched into his midsuit armor, and fell heavily on his ass.
 Sensing an opening the monster advanced, thirsty for blood.

 It was thwarted by the Beef Trio.
 ‘Horse and ‘Base both used the heavy version of the GR-1d, with the amped-up heavy coils and the dense penetrator rounds, while Righteous preferred the agile short-barreled configuration with the rapid-charge coils that could spit bullets like a firehose.